 See all 20 of my pregnancy stories at this link.

 Planning your travels?
-I’ve done the search for you, so you can just click here for Dubai hotel options, and here for Dubai flight deals.
-If you enjoyed this article, consider using those links, as I receive a small commission to support this site at no extra cost to you.
+I’ve done the search for you, so you can just click here for Dubai hotel options.
+If you enjoyed this article, consider using this link, as I receive a small commission to support this site at no extra cost to you.
 Thanks, and happy travels!